Yahshua: Usage

-In Hebrew (which normally writes only consonants), Yehoshua starts with the same two letters as Yahweh.
-The new pronunciation was produced by incorporating the pronunciation of the first syllable of Yahweh into Yehoshua, producing Yah-shua.

 Language of the New Testament

-The oldest currently known New Testament manuscripts, particularly those containing more than a handful of verses (as some early papyrus fragments do), were copied a few centuries later than the original individual New Testament books would have been written.
+The oldest currently-known New Testament manuscripts, particularly those containing more than a handful of verses (as some early papyrus fragments do), were copied a few centuries later than the original individual New Testament books would have been written.
 The Assemblies of Yahweh believe that during this time these manuscripts, which are extant in Greek, most likely were translated.
-However, the general consensus of Bible scholars is that the New Testament was originally written only in Koine Greek (save for a number oc words); the claim of the Assemblies of Yahweh therefore received no traction in academia.
+However, the general consensus of Bible scholars is that the New Testament was originally written only in Koine Greek (save for a number of words); the claim of the Assemblies of Yahweh therefore received no traction in academia.

 As a result, the names Yahweh and Yahshua should have appeared in the original Hebrew or Aramaic texts of the New Testament, according to the Assemblies of Yahweh; but no such texts existed, according to Bible scholars.
-There is scriptural evidence to suggest that the apostles were using these Hebrew names, such as in Acts 18:12-16.
 Due to the decision by Jews to no longer pronounce the name, the message of Yahshua – that Yahweh is salvation – would have angered many, argue the Assemblies of Yahweh for their own (fringe) belief.
 George Howard of the University of Georgia considers the possibility that the Tetragrammaton was retained in the first documents of the Greek translation just as it had been retained in the Septuagint translation of the Hebrew Scriptures.

-Although the original manuscripts could be called inspired, Meyer writes that "there is no such thing as an inspired translation".
-Mistakes are sometimes made in translation and these are passed down to each subsequent translation.
+Although the original manuscripts could be called inspired, Meyer writes that "there is no such thing as an inspired translation."
+Mistakes are sometimes made in translation and are passed down to each subsequent translation.
 An example of a perceived mistake by a translator translating the Hebrew original manuscripts is found in Revelation 19:16.
-The scripture here says that the Messiah has a name written on his thigh.
-This lacks sense, but when considering the original Hebrew language the root problem becomes clear.
+The scripture there says that the Messiah has a name written on his thigh.
+That lacks sense, but when considering the original Hebrew, the root problem becomes clear.
 As explained by the Assemblies of Yahweh:

-Such arguments have been roundly rejected by academia, wherein the idea that the texts of the New Testament were translations from Hebrew or Aramaic got no traction.
+Such arguments have been roundly rejected by academia in which the idea that the texts of the New Testament were translations from Hebrew or Aramaic got no traction.

 Criticisms

 The pronunciation of Yahshua is impossible on a number of levels.
 It violates basic Hebrew phonology, as Hebrew linguistics do not allow the waw (ו), as in יהושע (Yehoshua), to be silent.
 The pronunciation Yahshua likewise cannot be found with that spelling anywhere in history, in writings in Hebrew or otherwise, prior to the 1900s.

-Hebrew scholar Michael Brown emphatically denies that "Yahshua" was the Hebrew name of Jesus:
+The Hebrew scholar Michael L. Brown emphatically denies that "Yahshua" was the Hebrew name of Jesus: